Chookees/Synchronizer/README.md

 - .log file archiving of up to 5 logs
 - Bugfixes
 - Code optimization (>15min and 31sec)
+- "IssuePackage.zip" creation which collects data for better error analysis

 ### ✅ V0.1.0.0 {45.9GB => 15min and 31sec}
 - Basic functionalities